8 tips to ensure a smooth transition when selling your business

 The new owner may want you to have a formal relationship with the business after the sale, such as a board or consulting position.
 That’s especially common if you are selling to an individual or financial buyer such as a private equity firm.
 If you are retaining minority ownership and/or providing financing to the buyer, will want to understand what voice you will have for key decisions and what role you’ll have in the company after the sale closes.

 At the same time, you should be prepared to let go.
-“The vendor is used to having all the power and often isn’t ready to relinquish that,” Kellow says.
-“Vendors should understand the expectations of them through the transition, to make the transaction a success and ensure their legacy continues.”
+“The seller is used to having all the power and often isn’t ready to relinquish that,” Kellow says.
+“Sellers should understand what’s expected of them through the transition, to make the transaction a success and ensure their legacy continues.”